 Some of the fine details of daily life in the Corps have been lost.
 But when it comes to tactile sensations--the touch and feel of clothing, tools, and accessories--much can still be brought to life.
 It is my hope that, by learning exactly how the boys of the CCC were outfitted and equipped, park-based public historians may be inspired to try their own hand at first-, second- or third-person costumed interpretation of this memorable aspect of the American experience.

-The author wishes to thank the generous contributions of Mark Headlee, an experienced living history interpreter and militaria collector in Colorado.
+The author wishes to thank Mark Headlee, an experienced living history interpreter and militaria collector in Colorado.
 Mark discovered this project in draft form and contributed mightily to its completion.
 He also wishes to thank the US Militaria Forum, its moderators and members, notably the nonpareil historian who posts as "World War I Nerd."
 The research of Charles Lemons, retired curator at the Patton Museum of Armor and Cavalry, provided an essential foundation; his incomparable multi-volume series on Uniforms of the U.S. Army Ground Forces 1939 – 1945 is the definitive reference work in this field.
 Lastly, the author acknowledges with gratitude the work of Quartermaster Corps historian Erna Risch.

 Civilian Conservation Corps Uniforms Handbook is a nonprofit, non-commercial research project.
 Images for this Handbook were gathered from a wide variety of online sources and are reproduced here for scholarly and teaching purposes.
 In every possible instance I have attempted to provide the source title and a link back to the source page for images used.
 Any individual or institution objecting to the use of an image from their archive in this project is welcome to contact the author at the address below.

 ABOUT THE AUTHOR